facilitator-jess/RedstartWorks/services.markdown

 title: Services
 permalink: /services/
 ---

-I’m a consultant, facilitator, and educator.
+I'm a consultant, facilitator, and educator.
 I can help you design or execute your next project and train your workforce.

 [My training services](https://facilitator-jess.github.io/RedstartWorks/2024/06/04/training-services.html)
 ------